 The ITT is the only paramedic-based critical care team in the world that serves three distinct patient groups.

 These specialized care services are provided by highly qualified and dedicated ITT paramedics.
-ITT paramedics are required to complete specific training focused on providing care to children, where they learn advanced skills such as intubation and the use of a wide variety of monitors, ventilators, IV pumps and medications.
-ITT paramedics are also certified as Primary Care Paramedics with training in cardiac, respiratory, trauma, anaphylaxis, seizure and diabetic problems for adults and pediatrics.
+ITT paramedics are required to complete specific training focused on providing care to children, where they learn advanced skills such as intubation and the use of a wide variety of monitors, ventilators, IV pumps, incubators and medications.
+ITT paramedics are also certified as primary care paramedics, with training in cardiac, respiratory, trauma, anaphylaxis, seizure and diabetic problems for adults and pediatrics.

 Based out of BC Children’s Hospital

 in Vancouver, the Infant Transport Team (ITT) uses two helicopters and three fixed-wing airplanes which are specially equipped to care for neonatal, pediatric and high-risk obstetric patients.
 The team shares these aircraft with our Vancouver-based critical care paramedics.

 Each ITT aircraft is outfitted with 2,000 litres of medical oxygen, air pumps and electrical outlets: enough equipment to tend to two acute-care patients.

 Five ground ambulances outfitted with specialized equipment, such as built-in air pumps and 1,000 watt inverters to maintain power levels, are also used by the ITT.